Sarakovadiya/Software-Testing-Project/README.md

 # Software-Testing-Project

-This repository contains a list of all the projects completed during my manual testing training.
+This repository contains a list of all the projects completed by me.
 The projects were completed using a combination of manual testing techniques and test management tools.

 ## Project List